 For example, if your bottle is halfway full, round it up to either 0.5 or 50% full.
-This is the process of tenthing and is also useful for beer keg inventory.
+This is the process of tenthing and is also useful for draft beer inventory.

 Make sure to keep track of bottles that you receive from your distributors in between inventory periods.
 That’s necessary when you need to calculate your bar's inventory usage later.
 When you have to take a second inventory, whether in a week, two weeks, or a month, simply repeat the steps above.